+Terms of the proposed agreement between Antler and the vendor will include, among other things, an initial 75% interest for Antler and 25% for the vendor in Newco.
+Antler will act as the operator of the Kesya Project.
 During the year ended December 31, 2022, the Zambia Agreement was amended to allow the Company to purchase an additional 20% interest in Newco for \$15,000, which has been paid, resulting in the respective interests in Newco of 95% interest for Antler and 5% for the vendor.
 The resulting 5% interest held by the vendor will be free carried interest.
-In 2022, the Company incurred exploration expenditures of \$136,928 in Zambia (2021 - \$98,793).
+During the three-month period ended March 31, 2023, the Company incurred exploration expenditures of \$9,742 in Zambia (year ended December 31, 2022 - \$136,928) and acquired three new licenses for \$38,999.